popcorn-time-ru/popcorn-ru/Documentation/Debian-10-11.md

 ```

 #### Tor
-Next, we are going to install Tor, this is the proxy that the Popcorn Time Ru API will use to scrape the torrent sites.<br>
+Next, we are going to install Tor, this is the proxy that the Popcorn Time API will use to scrape the torrent sites.<br>
 Tor does not need any configuration, and will work out of the box for our use case.<br>
 ```sh
 apt install -y tor